The-Marcy-Lab-School/pagila-database/README.md

 To install the pagila database, clone down this repo.
 Using your terminal, `cd` into this project.
 To ensure you are in the right directory, run `ls` and make sure you see the files `pagila-data.sql`, `pagila-insert-data.sql`, and `pagila-schema.sql`.

-Once you are in the correct directory, copy and paste these four times and run them in your terminal.
+Once you are in the correct directory, copy and paste these four lines and run them in your terminal.

 ```
 psql -c "DROP DATABASE pagila;"